Zufallsfuchs/katacoda-scenarios/Intro_InfluxDB/step5.md

        |               |                  |                    |
   Measurement       Tag set           Field set            Timestamp
 ```
-Note that the timestamp uses the UNIX timestamp format.
+Note that the timestamp uses the UNIX timestamp format. if no timestamp is supplied, the time of writing to the database will be used.

 [IN5]

 ## Example Dataset

-The dataset used in this example contains air sensor data.
-It consists of fields for temperature, humidity, and carbon monoxide for eight different sensors.
-Their names are saved as a tag and they report values every 30 minutes.
+The example dataset contains air sensor data.
+It consists of fields for temperature, humidity, and carbon monoxide messured with eight different sensors.
+Their names are saved in a tag and they report values every 30 minutes.
 The dataset was created using a [ruby script](https://github.com/influxdata/influxdb2-sample-data).

 [IND]